louiiuol/Operations_Filter/README.md

 ```

 #### Once these steps are completed, got to the following [url](http://localhost:4200/) to access homepage.

----

-##### On first launch, the database is empty.
-In order to add new Operations, you need to follow these steps:
+##### Notice that on first launch, the database is empty. in order to add new operations, you need to follow these steps:
 ###### *Link for field [types](https://github.com/louiiuol/Operations_Filter/blob/master/mybank-api/src/main/java/com/mybank/app/entities/OperationType.java)*
 ```
 - Open Postman or any software capable of CRUD operation